-Since starting SongTown four years ago, Marty and I have had the chance to see many songs and/or song lyrics presented in our Pitch-to-Publisher events, song contests, and song feedback forums on songtown.com.
+Since starting SongTown, Marty Dodson and I have had the chance to see many songs and/or song lyrics presented in our publisher groups, song contests, and song feedback forums on songtown.com.
 We’ve seen some wild lyric sheets—or in many cases, even NO lyric sheets—accompanying songs being presented!!

 Publishers, Producers, and other people in the industry all speak a common language.

 A clear, typed lyric sheet, with all of the important contact information, is half the job, the other half is the format.
-Busy Pros are used to reading a lyric sheet typed in a certain style so they can quickly assimilate the content.
-It’s a MUST that every time you present a song to someone, you do it in a professional format.
-The lyric sheet is your music resume, and style points count!
+Why?
+Because, pros are used to reading a lyric sheet typed in a certain style so they can quickly assimilate the content.
+Making them pause and try to figure out what is going on with your lyric sheet is not respecting their time.
+So,every time you present a song to someone, you must do it in a professional format.
+The lyric sheet is your music resume, and style points do count!

 What not to do…

 I’ve seen a lot of aspiring writers send out lyric sheets with multiple songwriting organizations in the top header of the lyric sheet.
-This is NOT a good idea.
-Producers, artists, and publishers don’t care that you belong to 5 different organizations.
-The are only interested in the song.
-Trust me, it won’t make you more legit.
+This is NOT a good idea because producers, artists, and publishers don’t care that you belong to 5 different organizations.
+Pros are only interested in the song.
+Does the song cut the mustard?
+Therefore, name-dropping won’t make you more legit.
 And worse, putting all that other info on your lyric sheet can make you look unprofessional!